petuum-inc/poseidon-release/docs/source/index.rst

 Welcome to Poseidon
 ===================

 Poseidon is a highly scalable and efficient system architecture for large-scale deep learning on GPU clusters.
-This is the document website for Poseidon-Tensorflow Release 0.10.
+This is the documentation for Poseidon-TensorFlow Release 0.10.

 The Poseidon engine is a modification of TensorFlow that keeps the `Tensorflow client API <https://www.tensorflow.org/versions/r0.10/>`_ intact.